The VA Goes Social in a Big Way

 I also hope to see more companies looking into social media pages, like the ones created by the VA, to recruit the most disciplined and loyal employees with real leadership qualities — our vets.

-Nina Dunn is a communications and media relations specialist at Spector & Associates.
-In her current role, Nina works with the agency’s healthcare and pharmaceutical clients, helping them develop effective thought leadership campaigns and communications strategies.
+Nina Dunn is an account director and media specialist at Spector & Associates.
+In her current role, Nina works with the agency’s healthcare and technology clients, helping them develop effective thought leadership campaigns and communications strategies.
 You can reach her at Nina@SpectorPR.com or follow her @Spector_Health.